JiriSlof/KnowledgeBase/MS Windows Server.md

 May be downgraded to any previous version of Windows Server Essentials.

 ## Step-Ups License
-The Software Assurenece provides eligilibility to purchase Step-Up licenses allowing move from Win STD to Win DC.
+- Customers who have existing Windows Server Standard Core licenses with Software Assurance may purchase Step-Up licenses to move to Windows Server Datacenter Core licenses.
-Set-Up licese costs just price difference between STD+SA and DC+SA.
+- The Step-Up license is priced at the difference in price of the two licenses and SA.

 ## Licensing Virtual Machines (VMs) / Containers
 - Windows Server Datacenter